 Scott Chesin is a partner in the Supreme Court and Appellate practice in Mayer Brown’s New York office.
 He handles appeals in state and federal courts throughout the country, and he regularly partners with trial lawyers at Mayer Brown and at other firms to develop legal strategies applicable to all phases of litigation: pre-trial, trial, post-trial, and appeal.
 Scott has experience litigating a wide variety of substantive legal issues; his particular areas of interest are product liability defense, punitive damages, and criminal defense.
 According to Legal 500, Scott is an “appellate specialist” who comes “highly recommended” by clients.
 In 2013, the New York Law Journal named Scott to its list of “Rising Stars” – lawyers under 40 who are “top contributors to the practice of law and their communities.”

-Scott’s appellate practice is national in scope, with a particular focus on New York-based matters: since joining Mayer Brown in 2004, Scott has argued appeals in the U.S. Court of Appeals for the Second Circuit and the Appellate Divisions for the First and Second Departments, and he has authored over two dozen briefs filed in the New York Court of Appeals, the Appellate Divisions, and the Second Circuit.
+Scott’s appellate practice is national in scope, with a particular focus on New York-based matters: since joining Mayer Brown in 2004, Scott has argued appeals in the U.S. Court of Appeals for the Second Circuit and the Appellate Divisions for the First and Second Departments, and he has authored more than 30 briefs filed in the New York Court of Appeals, the Appellate Divisions, and the Second Circuit.
 He has also authored briefs filed in the U.S. Supreme Court, the U.S. Courts of Appeals for the Fifth, Seventh, and Eighth Circuits, and state appellate courts throughout the country.

 In addition to handling purely appellate matters, Scott regularly briefs and argues complex issues at the trial-court level.
-During the past two years, Scott has served as lead legal strategy counsel during three high-stakes jury trials, and he is slated to perform that role at four upcoming trials in the next year.
-In addition, he has handled pre-trial motions practice and appellate preservation for five other cases that have gone to trial.
+During the past three years, Scott has served as lead legal strategy counsel during eight high-stakes jury trials.
+In addition, he has handled pre-trial motions practice and appellate preservation for over a dozen other cases that have either gone to trial or been resolved prior to trial.
 As legal strategy counsel before and during trials, Scott handles all aspects of appellate preservation, including drafting and arguing motions in limine, dispositive motions, directed-verdict and post-trial motions, proposed jury instructions and verdict forms, and exhibit objections.

 Scott received his JD from Columbia Law School, where he was a James Kent Scholar and a member of the Law Review.
 He received his AB, cum laude in History, from Harvard College, where he won the Wendell Phillips Prize for the most promising orator in his class.
 Following graduation from law school, Scott served as a law clerk to Judge Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit.